Dominance regions for affine cluster algebras: Introduction

 Computing dominance regions without the assumption that $\tB$ has linearly independent columns is in general much harder.
 However, in affine type, for points that project to the relative interior of the imaginary wall, our argument requires us to first understand the coefficient-free case.
 In that case, the line segments are parallel to the imaginary ray and have one endpoint at $\lambda\in\reals^n$ and the other endpoint on the relative boundary of the imaginary wall.
 From there, we can give the same characterization, for vectors $\tilde\lambda$ that project to the imaginary wall, for arbitrary $\tB$ of affine type, with no condition on linear independence of columns.

 A crucial ingredient for the characterization of dominance regions in affine type is a detailed study of the exchange matrices of neighboring seeds.
-(A related result is proved by Greenberg and Kaufman~\cite{GreenbergKaufman}.
-See Remark~\ref{GreenbergKaufman remark}.)
+(One aspect of this study appears in work of Felikson and Tumarkin~\cite{FeTuCoeff} and of Greenberg and Kaufman~\cite{GreenbergKaufman}.
+See Remark~\ref{related remark}.)
 These are seeds that have $n-2$ of their $\g$-vectors in the imaginary wall (the largest possible number).
 It is apparent already from \cite{affdenom} that the combinatorics of neighboring seeds involves a product of finite type~B or~C generalized associahedra \cite[Propositions~5.13, 6,13]{affdenom}.
 (The work of McCammond and Sulway on Artin groups of Euclidean type~\cite{McSul} finds, in an affine version of noncrossing partition lattices, products of finite type-B noncrossing partition lattices in a closely analogous way.)
 In this paper, we make the appearance of finite type B/C combinatorics in mutation fans of affine type completely explicit.
 Specifically, we show that with respect to a neighboring seed having exchange matrix $B$, the imaginary wall is a half-hyperplane and the restriction of the mutation fan to the imaginary wall is (\emph{metrically}, not merely \emph{combinatorially}) a product of the imaginary ray and some number ($1$, $2$ or $3$) of mutation fans of finite type~C. We also show that certain sequences of mutations of $B$ correspond to (and give the same mutation maps as) mutations of the corresponding finite type-C exchange matrices.

 To use these insights to compute dominance regions in affine type, we were obliged to prove that, in the finite-type coefficient-free case, each dominance region is a single point.
 A proof of this statement, which we had initially assumed would be trivial, turned out to be very difficult to find.
 The one we give involves a type-by-type argument using the marked surfaces model, folding, and computations.
 As a consequence, we also show that dominance regions are singletons in finite type with arbitrary coefficients.